degica/komoju-woocommerce/README.md

 ### Where can I get more information?

-Please contact support@degica.com if you have any questions about the installation of the module.
-If you would like to setup an account to use with this module, please contact https://www.degica.com/contact/
+Please contact contact@komoju.com if you have any questions about the installation of the module.
+If you would like to set up an account to use with this plugin, please sign up at https://www.komoju.com.

 ## License